Get Medicare Quotes Online for Free

 It's important to compare plans to get the lowest cost and best coverage when shopping for a Medicare Advantage, Medigap or Part D plan.

-You should get Medicare Advantage quotes if you want bundled coverage, or Medigap and Medicare Part D quotes if you have Original Medicare (Parts A and B).
+You should get Medicare Advantage quotes if you want bundled coverage, or quotes for Medigap or Medicare Part D if you have Original Medicare (Parts A and B).

-• Medicare Advantage (Medicare Part C) plans combine coverage from Medicare Parts A, B and frequently Part D. The average Medicare Advantage plan costs $27 a month.
+• Medicare Advantage (Medicare Part C) plans combine coverage from Medicare Parts A (hospital insurance), B (medical care) and frequently Part D (prescription drug coverage).
+The average Medicare Advantage plan costs $27 a month.

 • Medicare Supplement (Medigap) plans cover the costs that you're responsible for paying with Original Medicare.
-On average, you'll pay $184 per month for a Medigap Plan F policy and $148 for a Plan G policy.
+On average, you'll pay $180 per month for a Medigap Plan G policy.

-All Medicare Supplement plans have a plan letter, and all plans with the same letter offer the same coverage.
-That means each Plan A policy offers the same coverage regardless of which company you buy it from.
-While coverage doesn't change between insurance companies, quality and price do.
+All Medicare Supplement plans have a plan letter, and all plans with the same letter have the same coverage.
+That means each Plan A policy has the same coverage, no matter which company you buy it from.

 Although there are 10 different Medigap plans to choose from, the three most popular plans make up most of all Medicare Supplement policies sold.
 When shopping for a Medigap plan, consider Plans F, G and N since they offer the most overall coverage.

-Covered areas under Plans F, G and N
+Covered costs under Plans F, G and N

 • Part A coinsurance